 Current Sponsors: (additional sponsors needed!)

 Joseph, formerly hip #1790 was rescued from an auction house in Middle Tennessee.
 He was found standing in a pen with about 100 other horses who all awaited the same fate: to be purchased by the highest bidder with no regard to their welfare, condition, or destiny (many from this particular auction of which end up at feedlots and in slaughter trucks).
 Having researched well how to rescue from this auction without adding money into the kill buyer's hands, our volunteers were able to pull him on the night of March 12, 2019.
-He is a middle-aged Saddlebred gelding (though he was listed as a mare at the auction!).
+He is a senior Saddlebred gelding (though he was listed as a mare at the auction!).

 The instant he walked out of the auction house he let out a deep sigh, as if knowing he had ended up in caring hands.
 He loaded onto the trailer, and slept most of the drive back to the Ranch.